 CLAVERING JOHN MUIR AWARD PROGRAMME

-By the end of this year, nearly three hundred members of the Clavering Family will have gained their John Muir Award!
+Nearly three hundred members of the Clavering Family have gained their John Muir Award!

 Dear parents, carers, children and other interested parties,

 John Muir might seem like a distant historical figure to some, but his message – that we all need to experience, enjoy and take care of wild places – is as relevant today as it ever was.

 At Clavering Primary School, we want our children to thrive in adversity; to show courage, determination, perseverance and grit in adversity; and even – dare we say it – to show cheerfulness and a positive attitude in adversity.
 At some point during our John Muir Award Programme (which includes strenuous conservation activities and challenging outdoor adventures), most, if not all, of our participants will struggle.
 But what, every year, we ask our children is this: are you the sort of person who can turn around when you have nothing left, and find that little bit extra inside you to keep going, or do you sag and wilt with exhaustion and fear?